AzureDemos/KubernetesLab/Documentation/BuildPipelines/README.md

 3. Set the Image Name in the docker build steps to ```website:$(Build.BuildId)```
 4. Set the Path to Publish in the Publish Artifacts step to ```Source/YAML/Website```

+# Review

+After following this you should now have two build pipelines; one for the API and one for the website which both push Docker images into your ACR with their build number and the latest tag and then publish the YAML files required to deploy the applications, ready for the release pipelines that we will build next to pickup.

 # Next Steps
 ### [Create Release Pipelines](../ReleasePipelines)